-Findings from this study show that safety climate of nursing staff is impacted by transactional leadership, transformational leadership, and employee well-being during the current pandemic crisis, while employee well-being of nursing staff is influenced by motivational leadership and contingent leadership.
-In terms of practical implications, the results of this study suggest that transactional leadership instead of transformational leadership play a role in nursing management.
+Findings from this study show that the safety climate of nursing staff is impacted by transactional leadership, transformational leadership, and employee well-being during the current pandemic crisis, while the employee well-being of nursing staff is influenced by motivational leadership and contingent leadership.
+In terms of practical implications, the results of this study suggest that transactional leadership, instead of transformational leadership, plays a role in nursing management.
 Existing studies demonstrate that transformational leadership plays a more important role than transactional leadership in nursing management.
-The findings of this study indicates transactional leadership could be utilized to design employee well-being interventions addressing safety climate.
-An organizational study suggests that positive work engagement and work conditions contribute to enhanced safety climate and can reduce nurse injuries (Mark, et al., 2007).
-In addition, organizational design targeted at specific patient groups, like patients in the intensive care unit, would be useful during COVID-19 pandemic.
+The findings of this study indicate that transactional leadership could be utilized to design employee well-being interventions addressing the safety climate.
+An organizational study suggests that positive work engagement and work conditions contribute to an enhanced safety climate and can reduce nurse injuries (Mark, et al., 2007).
+In addition, organizational design targeted at specific patient groups, like patients in the intensive care unit, would be useful during the COVID-19 pandemic.